shehreendheda/katacoda-scenarios/logsintrov2/collectlogs/step3.md

 The log collection parameters that you'll configure for the app services are `source` and `service`.

 `source` - The attribute that defines which integration is sending the logs.
 If the logs do not come from an existing integration, then this field may include a custom source name.
 However, it is recommended that you match this value to the namespace of any related custom metrics you are collecting, for example: `myapp` from `myapp.request.count`.

 `service` - The name of the service owning the log.
 If you instrumented your service with <a href="https://docs.datadoghq.com/tracing/" target="_blank">Datadog APM</a>, this must be the same service name.
 Check the <a href="https://docs.datadoghq.com/getting_started/tagging/unified_service_tagging" target="_blank">unified service tagging</a> instructions when configuring `service` across multiple data types.

 On the previous page, the some of the logs for the curls commands you sent were grouped under the `root-api` service.
-These logs belonged to the `api` and `thinker` services.
-Let's add labels to the logs for these services so that they are no longer grouped.
+These logs belonged to the `thinker-api` and `thinker-microservice` sources.
+Let's add labels to their logs so that they are clearly named.

 1. Click `docker-compose.yml`{{open}}.